-This year, we invited you to nominate the most nefarious, overt use of dark UX patterns that you’ve come across over the past year.
+We’re inviting you to nominate the most nefarious, overt use of dark UX patterns that you’ve come across over the past year.

-The Dark UX Award isn’t about shoddy UX or not-terribly-exciting visual designs.
+This category isn’t about shoddy UX or not-terribly-exciting visual designs.
 This is about dark UX patterns being used to deliberately trick or mislead users into actions they might not have taken otherwise.
 It’s great UX, but for a terrible cause.